 Housing one of the largest groups of mathematical, statistical and computational scientists focussed on biomedical and clinical modelling in the UK, the University of Exeter provides an outstanding research environment for Skills Development Fellowship holders.
-Exeter has exceptional expertise in the MRC’s priority skills areas: mathematical modelling; statistical modelling and methodology; and computational modelling, as well as the scientific themes: neuroscience and neurology; endocrinology and metabolism; and primary care, population health and health services research.

 The University has an exceptional track record of attracting outstanding early career researchers, providing personalised training and development opportunities and supporting their careers.
 Currently three MRC Skills Development Fellows, two MRC Career Development Award Holders, an MRC-funded UKRI Innovation Fellow and an MRC-funded Rutherford Fund Fellow are hosted within the team, all benefitting from a bespoke package of mentoring and training to secure these prestigious awards.
 This will provide a strong sense of identity for incoming fellows and will enable a strong degree of peer-to-peer mentoring, over and above the academic mentoring provided by members of the Host Leadership Team.